mvemjsun/mock_server/README.md

-## Mock Server
+## Mocking Bird
 > An easy way to setup mock responses by specifying mock URL, HTTP verb, Response headers and Response body.

 ### Summary

-The core idea behind this tool is having the ability to quickly and easily create mock responses for ReST URLs.
-This is achieved by a easy user interface that allows the user to Specify a URL to mock, set the return HTTP status, headers and last but not the least the response body.
-All this can be achieved relatively fast if the ReST APIs require minimal client configuration (headers etc).
-The API's that require client configuration can still be mocked by manually entering the relevant details.
+The core idea behind this tool is having the ability to quickly and easily create mock responses for URLs that respond to HTTP verbs.
+This is achieved by an easy to use user interface that allows a user to specify a URL to mock, set the return HTTP status, headers and last but not the least the response body.
+All this can be achieved relatively quickly if the APIs require minimal client configuration (headers etc).
+The API's that respond with special headers can still be mocked by manually entering the relevant details.
-This version does not have HTTPs support or serving any BLOB data.
-Images can be however served if they are placed in the `public` folder.
+Images can be served if they are placed in the `public` folder.
+To serve images from custom URLs, the images can be uploaded and the custom

-The Mocking framework is especially useful if the test data creation requires a lot of effort.
+URLs mocked with ease.

+The cloning feature can be used if there is existing data available that cab be retrieved via HTTP GET requests, this can be quickly cloned into the mock database and then modified according to the mocking needs.

+The Implementation has been experimented and tested on OSX 10.10 and 10.11.
+User interface has been driven using recent versions of Safari (9.1) and Chrome (49.0).

 ### Installation